 You decide by whether you want inflation protection or you want to take your chances relative to inflation.

-On the other hand, if you don’t mind losing more to inflation for a chance to lose less, you don’t need to go out of your way to invest in TIPS.
+On the other hand, if you don’t mind losing to inflation for a chance to beat more, you don’t need to go out of your way to invest in TIPS.
 No one knows whether TIPS will do better or worse.

 Finally, there’s always diversification.
 You don’t have to go either 100% TIPS or zero TIPS.
 You can invest in both TIPS and other bonds.